BrickDatabase/documents/milestone_seven.md

 ### Heroku Package

 ### Pip3 Package
+- To download pip3 on your computer `pip3 install <module>`.
+- Check the version number `python --version`
+- Run python

 ### Npm Package
 - Run the server and the client development server with npm start